As your credit union, we’re always here to help if you need assistance. Here are four financial steps to take after a

 When a natural disaster strikes, the immediate focus is on safety.
 But after the disaster is over, it’s time to assess the damage and take action to move forward.

 Here are four steps you can take to prepare your finances after a natural disaster.

-Depending on the severity of the situation, you may need to take time from work which could impact your income.
-In these situations, talk with your employer about options.
-You may be eligible for Disaster Unemployment Assistance through the state.
+Depending on the severity of the situation, you might need to step away from work, which will impact your income.
+In these situations, talk with your employer about options such as the Family Medical Leave Act (FMLA).
+This gives you up to 12 weeks of unpaid leave per year while still maintaining health insurance coverage.

-If you are unable to return home or need to cut back on spending, evaluate your expenses to see if there are any you can temporarily cancel.
+If you’re unable to return home or need to cut back on spending, evaluate your expenses to see what can be temporarily canceled.
 For example, consider calling your cable/internet companies to suspend service.
-Call the companies as soon as possible to explain the situation and see what options are available.
+Call the companies as soon as possible to explain the situation and ask how they can help you.

 If you purchase anything as a result of the disaster, keep the receipts.
 You may need them for taxes, insurance, and any assistance programs.
 For basic necessities such as food and clothing, reach out to organizations providing disaster relief for information and assistance.

-If you have a mortgage, auto loan, personal loans, etc. call your creditors and let them know what happened.
-You may need to discuss payment options, especially if you are unable to work or if you know you may not be able to make an upcoming payment.
-Additionally, if something has been damaged, you’ll want to let them know and follow up after you’ve talked with your insurance companies.
+If you have a mortgage, auto loan, personal loan, etc., call the lender to let them know what happened.
+You’ll need to discuss payment options, especially if you are unable to work or if you know you may not be able to make an upcoming payment.
+Additionally, if something that has a loan, such as a car or a house, has been damaged, you’ll want to let them know and follow up after you’ve talked with your insurance companies.

-Be sure to call your insurance companies (home, renter’s, auto) and bring them up to date.
+If there’s any damage, be sure to take pictures and document what took place.
+Call your insurance companies and bring them up-to-date.
 If you haven’t done so already, take some time to create an inventory that outlines what all was lost or damaged.
-If there is any damage, be sure to take pictures and document what took place.
 Your insurance company will provide you with specifics on what to do and how to move forward.